Do you want to get back to doing what you love? Fast?

 How does it work?

-• Energy Delivery: Shockwave therapy uses a device to deliver controlled, high-energy sound waves to the targeted area.
+- Energy Delivery: A hand-held device delivers controlled acoustic waves to the targeted area.

 What is it used for?